SWE443-TeamRed/open-bank/kanban/ToDo/Research_Filtering.md

-Title: Database Filtering Research and Implementation
+Title: Research and Implement Filtering for the Database class

 Description: